Ms. Hayden’s representative matters include:

 Locally, Ms. Hayden is a co-chair of the Boston Bar Association’s Senior Associates Section and serves on the Steering Committee of the BBA’s Multidistrict Litigation & Class Actions Section.
 She previously acted as a liaison between the BBA’s Financial Services Section and the New Lawyers Section.

 In addition, Ms. Hayden is a member of Goodwin’s Women’s Initiative, which supports and advances the development and leadership of Goodwin’s women attorneys, and the Attorney Engagement Committee, which seeks to enhance attorneys’ experiences at the firm.
-She also is a regulator contributor to Goodwin’s LenderLaw Watch blog.

 While in law school, Ms. Hayden interned at the U.S. House of Representatives Committee on Financial Services.
 She also worked as a student attorney for Washington College of Law’s Federal Tax Clinic, where she counseled and represented clients in controversies before the I.R.S. and U.S. Tax Court.
 Prior to joining Goodwin, she clerked for the Honorable Kathleen E. Coffey at the West Roxbury Division of the Boston Municipal Court Department.